ChrisJan00/CowAttack/README.txt

 Source: http://opengameart.org/content/simerion-tiles-and-images
 Changes (by Iwan Gabovitch):
  - alien is a color-changed cultist
+ - alien with gun has changed posture and a simple pixel stick in her hands
  - cow is a bit thinner and has longer legs
  - cow eat animations have the mouth changing shape and add some grass in the mouth
  - grass is color modified and a bit shorter